ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ## 🧮 Method

-Using Power Pivot and DAX, I created measures to calculate median salaries and compare compensation between U.S. and international markets.
+Using Power Pivot and DAX, measures to calculate median salaries and compare compensation between U.S. and international markets were created.

 ### Example DAX Measure